Skip to main content

 Smart Timer

-The task timer measures active agent time:
+The task timer measures active agent time accurately:

-• Pauses when the task moves to Testing (awaiting review)
+Task moves to Testing (awaiting review)Pauses

 The smart timer gives you an accurate picture of how long Claude actually spent coding, excluding review wait time.